 2. Douwe Egberts Instant Coffee

 You know how in the states cheap coffee is brown swill that comes from a machine and has been sitting in a big pot all day?
-Well across the pond cheap coffee is instant coffee.
-It actually makes up up to 90% of the coffee drank in the UK.
+Well across the pond, cheap coffee is instant coffee.
+It actually makes up around 90% of the coffee drank in the UK.
 It’s a big thing over there.

 So you’d expect the UK to either be a bunch of tasteless philistines or have a few pretty decent instant coffees.
 I’d rather not insult an entire country of people and luckily I won’t have to because of this coffee.